 This will show information about every package that is listed as a hard dependency, suggestion, recommendation, or conflict.

-Often times, there are multiple versions of a package within the repositories, with a single default package.
-To see the available versions of a package you can use the
+Often, there are multiple versions of a package within the repositories, with a single default package.
+To see the available versions of a package you can use

-This will show you which version is installed (if any), the candidate which will be installed by default if you do not specify a version with the installation command, and a table of package versions, complete with the weight that indicates each version's priority.
+This will show you which version is installed (if any), the package that will be installed by default if you do not specify a version with the installation command, and a table of package versions, complete with the weight that indicates each version’s priority.

-To show the packages installed on your system, you have a few separate options, depending on the format and verbosity of the output you would like.
+To show the packages installed on your system, you have a few separate options, which vary in format and verbosity of output.

 The first method involves using either the

 -l flag.
 The output from both of these commands is identical.
 With no arguments, it gives a list of every installed or partially installed package on the system.
 The output will look like this: